Real Estate Investing Tips BEFORE you Start

 Kevin Ramirez | NCHomeBuyers.Org

-While looking for real estate investments there’s a certain criteria one must make sure to stick with.
+While looking for real estate investments there’s certain criteria one must make sure to stick with.
 The criteria is completely dependent on your investment goals and will be different to every investor.
-In my case, since I am looking for properties to “Flip” in the Wake county area, I will be looking for single family homes located in good, family friendly neighborhoods in which houses are selling in less than 30 days.
+In my case, since I am looking for properties to “Flip” in the Wake county area, I will be looking for single-family homes located in good, family friendly neighborhoods in which houses are selling in less than 30 days.
 I like to look for homes in areas that are sought out by first time home buyers, because it keeps me in a price range where more people have the opportunity to get into, which allows me to sell faster.

 When it comes to the actual specs of the house, I will be looking for homes that are close to the median price for homes sold in my area (Raleigh $200,000-$280,000 depending on the area).
 Specifically searching for homes with 3 or more bedrooms and at least 1 and a half baths, to accommodate the average family.
 I like to stick with homes that were built between 1970 and early 2000s; homes older than the 1970s will most likely require more work, and are also more likely to have hidden problems once you start tearing down walls (Termite damage, plumbing problems, mold, foundation issues).
 I also don’t target newer homes because they will be fairly updated, lowering the value add that I can do on a property by making upgrades myself.

-It is important to stick to a very specific criteria when investing in real estate properties no matter what your goal is, because it allows you to laser focus your marketing efforts into finding homes that will exactly fit your business model.
-It will also allow you to become an expert in the certain type of home that you choose, allowing you to not become an authority in the area, and complete projects more efficiently.
+It is important to stick to very specific criteria when investing in real estate properties no matter what your goal is, because it allows you to laser focus your marketing efforts into finding homes that will exactly fit your business model.
+It will also allow you to become an expert in a certain type of home that you choose, allowing you to not become an authority in the area, and complete projects more efficiently.

 Final Thoughts on Real Estate Investing

 Whether you are a buy and hold, or fix and flip real estate investor a lot of the same tips apply.